Yuan-Xinyi/Yuan-Xinyi.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # ✨ News
+- *2025.07*: &nbsp;🎉 Our paper is accepted by the IROS 2025, see you in Hangzhou.
 - *2025.05*: &nbsp;📝 We’ve released a new paper on [Conservative Soft Actor-Critic algorithm](https://arxiv.org/abs/2505.03356).
 - *2025.04*: &nbsp;📌 I started my Ph.D. in Harada Lab at Osaka University.
 - *2025.03*: &nbsp;📝 We’ve released a new paper revisiting inverse kinematics with a [refined numerical solver](https://arxiv.org/abs/2503.22234).